The Victorian lockdown has been extended until 11.59pm on Thursday 10 June to prevent further spread of coronavirus in

 Mercy Hospital for Women is working closely with Austin Health next door to make sure that we are protecting the health and safety of everyone who visits our shared building.

 • there will be two public lifts from the carpark, both of which will stop at level 1 for screening

 • one public lift will be available from Level 1 to Level 6.

 All visitors and clinic patients must complete an online screening check.
 Please follow the instructions on how to use the QR code or report to the screening desk for assistance.
-You will be required to have your temperature checked on arrival to Level 1 as part of our enhanced screening process.
+You will be required to have your temperature checked on arrival to Level 1 as part of our screening process.